Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 On the Duet 3 Mini 5+ connect the CAN_FD socket to the 2 CAN pins on the Toolboard, and terminate the other 2 CAN pins.

 [![Duet 3 Roto Toolbpoard connected to Duet 3 mini 5+](/duet_boards/duet_3_can_expansion/duet_3_rrtb/duet3_rrtb_mini5+_direct_connection_d1.0.png =600x)](/duet_boards/duet_3_can_expansion/duet_3_rrtb/duet3_rrtb_mini5+_direct_connection_d1.0.png){target=_blank}

+##### Duet 3 Tool Distribution Board

+You can use the Roto tool board with the existing Tool Distribution Board (TDB) like this:

+If the cable length from the TDB to the Roto Tool Board is no more than 1m:

+* Connect the Roto CAN wires to just two of the pins on the 4-pin connector on the TDB
+* Install the bypass jumpers for that port on the TDB

+If it's more than 1m:

+* Don't install the bypass jumpers for that port on the TDB
+* Run two twisted pairs from the 4-pin connector on the TDB to a junction point no more than 1m from the Roto Tool Board, then use the Roto Tool Board cable to connect the Roto Tool Board to that junction.

 ##### Daisy Chaining